-Presentation of research Every Wednesday and Thursday 16:00-16:30 Clinical practice assigned
+Presentation of research Every Mon day 17:00-17:30 Clinical practice assigned

 The aims of the course are to establish and develop the non-invasive percutaneous and per mucosal drug delivery, and also clarify the pain occurrence mechanism and develop their managements.
 The reaction to the pain of living body will be studied.